Best Time to Take Magnesium for Sleep

 Why Magnesium Glycinate Works Best for Sleep

-Not all magnesium forms are equal when it comes to sleep.
+Not all magnesium forms are equal for sleep.
 Magnesium glycinate is chelated with the amino acid glycine, which itself has calming properties.
 A study published in the Journal of Pharmacological Sciences found that glycine supplementation improved subjective sleep quality and reduced daytime sleepiness.
 When you take magnesium glycinate, you are getting two complementary sleep-supporting compounds in a single supplement.

 Magnesium supports sleep through several mechanisms.
 It activates the parasympathetic nervous system, the branch responsible for calm and relaxation.
 It regulates GABA receptors, the neurotransmitter that quiets neural activity before sleep.
 And it helps regulate melatonin production.
 A 2012 study in the Journal of Research in Medical Sciences found that magnesium supplementation significantly improved sleep quality, sleep time, and melatonin levels in elderly participants with insomnia.